HOW TO FLATTEN WARPED BASEBALL CARDS

 Change out the blotting paper every few days as it absorbs moisture to keep an even pressure.
 Don’t apply direct heat during this process or the card could buckle in the other direction as it dries unevenly.
 Monitor periodically to check progress.
 Additional misting may be needed if flattening stalls.
 Patience is key – it can take over a month to fully flatten a severely warped card this way.

-Read also: BASEBALL CARDS SELLER
+Read also: MOST VALUABLE 1988 TOPPS TRADED BASEBALL CARDS

 For plastic-coated (“glossy”) cards in particular, another moisture-based method that works well is to place the warped card inside a zip-top freezer bag with a damp, wrung-out washcloth or paper towel.
 Squeeze out excess water so it’s just damp, not dripping.
 Seal the bag, expelling as much air as possible, and place it between heavy books.
 The trapped moisture in the sealed bag helps soften and relax the card over time.